 Most of us know enough to associate hospice with impending death.
 Indeed, to qualify for the Medicare hospice benefit (more on that later), a doctor must attest that the patient has approximately six months or less to live, provided that person's illness runs its course as expected.
 Hospice services are rarely needed for anywhere near that amount of time, however.
 In fact, 2014 numbers show that 35.5 percent of hospice patients died within seven days of acceptance.
 A scant 10.3 percent surpassed the 180-day mark [source: National Hospice and Palliative Care Organization].

 Often, hospice candidates have spent months or years locked in battle with major diseases, so the shift away from trying to cure the problem can be jarring, especially for family members.
 That's the main gist of hospice — no more curative measures are taken.
 Instead, providing comfort and managing pain are the primary focuses for patients for the duration of the illness.
 "The goal really for both patients and families is making sure that through this very difficult transition, it's the best experience it can be for everybody involved," says John Mastrojohn, executive vice president of National Hospice and Palliative Care Organization (NHPCO).

 One of the most rampant misconceptions about hospice care is that it's primarily a service for terminally ill cancer patients.
 This is understandable because the roots of the movement date back to 1948 when British doctor Dame Cicely Saunders presented ideas about specialized care for terminal cancer patients, then went on to open the world's first hospice center in 1967.
-Today, however, cancer patients actually make up 36.6 percent of people served, according to a 2015 report [source: NHPCO].
-In fact, the majority of patients receiving hospice are actually noncancer diagnoses, like dementia, heart disease, lung disease, stroke/coma, kidney disease and liver disease, among others.
+Today, however, cancer patients make up just 36.6 percent of people served, according to a 2015 report [source: NHPCO].
+The majority of patients receiving hospice have noncancer diagnoses, like dementia, heart disease, lung disease, stroke/coma, kidney disease and liver disease, among others.